 Important.
-Estimated tax installment payments made for the 2021 tax year are due by:
+Estimated tax installment payments made for the 2022 tax year are due by:

-- April 15, 2021 (1st installment)
+- April 18, 2022 (1st installment)

-- June 15, 2021 (2nd installment)
+- June 15, 2022 (2nd installment)

 - Sept.
-15, 2021 (3rd installment)
+15, 2022 (3rd installment)

 - Jan.
-18, 2022 (4th installment)
+17, 2023 (4th installment)

 Any installment payment amount entered on line 19d will be considered to be paid on the day your tax return is filed (postmarked).
-For instance, an installment payment shown on a return filed on: April 15, 2021, will be considered to be a 2021 first installment payment; June 3, 2021, will be considered to be a 2021 second installment payment; and July 22, 2021, will be considered to be a 2021 third installment payment.
+For instance, an installment payment shown on a return filed on: April 18, 2022, will be considered to be a 2022 first installment payment; June 3, 2022, will be considered to be a 2022 second installment payment; and July 22, 2022, will be considered to be a 2022 third installment payment.

 Note.
-You may use Form ES-40 to make a payment by check or money order.
-Estimated tax payments may also be made online, via credit card or check, at www.in.gov/dor/online-services/dorpay-tax-and-bill-payment/.
+You may complete and mail the ES-40, Estimated Tax Payment form, along with your payment to DOR's return address on the form.
+Estimated payments can also be made online with an electronic bank payment (ACH/e-check) or Visa, MasterCard and Discover debit or credit cards by using DOR's e-services portal, the Indiana Taxpayer Information Management Engine (INTIME), at https://intime.dor.in.gov.
 See line 26 instructions on page 11 for details about payment options.